Banknotes of the Philippine peso: First Philippine Polymer Banknote Series (2021–present, printed since 2022 (current))

+After a 12-year delay due to the start of print run for subsequent release to public of New Generation Currency from November to December 16, 2010, BSP readied the proposal of the release of polymer banknotes during the time of COVID-19 pandemic under the term of then-Governor Benjamin Diokno in 2021, which they said that the bacteria and viruses will live shorter on the polymer banknote than the traditional paper one.

-In April 6, 2022, the BSP in partnership with the Reserve Bank of Australia, released a limited trial polymer version of the 1000-piso banknote, with the same design elements from the New Generation Currency series but now features an image of the Philippine Eagle with a clear window of Sampaguita, the national flower of the Philippines.
+On April 6, 2022, the BSP in partnership with the Reserve Bank of Australia, released a limited trial polymer version of the 1000-piso banknote, with the same design elements from the New Generation Currency series but now features an image of the Philippine Eagle with a clear window of Sampaguita, the national flower of the Philippines, set to be released to the public on April 18, 2022.
 The banknote is also the first to be printed which features the 2020 logo of the Bangko Sentral ng Pilipinas, which has received much criticism from the general public.
 In an interview, Bangko Sentral ng Pilipinas Governor Benjamin Diokno stated that the new series will focus on fauna and flora in the Philippines.

-On 19 December 2024, the designs for the 50, 100 and 500 piso polymer banknotes were revealed during a presentation to President Bongbong Marcos, who led the unveiling ceremony in Malacañang, and have been in circulation since 23 December 2024, in limited quantities and in the Greater Manila area.
+On December 19, 2024, the designs for the 50, 100 and 500 piso polymer banknotes were revealed during a presentation to President Ferdinand Marcos Jr., who led the unveiling ceremony in Malacañang, and have been in circulation since December 23, 2024, in limited quantities and in the Greater Manila area.